markrhacker/EveIntro/EveIntro.md

 Think google for your data.

 ## REPL
-Eve also has REPL, Read–eval–print loop, system for the more adveture and allows you to driver deeper.
+Eve also has REPL, Read–eval–print loop, system for the brave and allows you to driver deeper.

+``sudo npm run dev``

 WHICH IS BROKEN AT THE MOMENT :